 – Appreciate your audience.
 During your performance, think of the crowd as your allies.
 Remember, there will most likely be other people attending the open mic for the first time, who may be just as nervous as you!
 And the rest of the crowd?
 They’ve all been in your shoes once before!

-- Ignore your inner critic, and stay calm.
+– Ignore your inner critic, and stay calm.
 When you’re particularly nervous, the negative voices in your head may seem extra loud.
-Check out this helpful advice from teacher Victoria W. to combat the feeling.
+Check out this helpful advice from teacher Victoria W. to combat the feeling and help you learn how to overcome stage fright.
 Did you make a mistake, or forget the words to what you were singing?
 It happens to the best of us, even professionals – so don’t sweat.
 Do what you can, stay calm, and most likely the audience won’t even notice.

-- And the most important advice of all: Relax, and have fun!
+– And the most important tip: Relax, and have fun!
 The whole point of open mic nights are to provide positive and welcoming environments for performers of all levels to show off their skills.
 This is your opportunity to shine – make the most of it!

 Photo by waferboard